Code-Institute-Submissions/project-3/README.md

 #### What does it do?
 Once a user registers and logs in, this game will select a random selection of 10 riddles from the current 30 riddles.
 The user will have to guess the word or phrase that the picture represents.

-This game is competitive throught the employment of hall of fames.
+This game is competitive through the employment of hall of fames.

 It is targeted at users who like mental challenges.